 The best way to kill mold and mildew is to treat areas with an EPA–registered mold and mildew disinfectant.
 These specially formulated disinfectants will kill mold spores at their roots, preventing them from reappearing over time.

 EPA data suggests that mold is capable of developing on most substances if oxygen and moisture exist.
 Excessive moisture often will create mold on wood, carpet material, food, drywall, sheetrock, and others when given time to develop.
-Areas of a commercial property or facility where relative humidity exceeds 60% are much more likely to develop mold-related problems.
+Areas of commercial property or facility where relative humidity exceeds 60% are much more likely to develop mold-related problems.

 Certain types of molds can be toxic and cause allergic reactions.
 Areas of high humidity or those with water damage should be properly ventilated and dehumidified to prevent mold growth.